rhyslwells/Data-Archive/content/standardised/Support Vector Machines.md

      - SVM is highly effective for high-dimensional data (datasets with many features).
      - It is useful for classification tasks where a clear margin of separation exists between classes.
    - Disadvantages:
-     - SVM can be computationally expensive for large datasets.
+     - Can be computationally expensive for large datasets and sensitive to the choice of hyperparameters.
      - The performance of SVM is highly dependent on the ==Kernelling== choice, and selecting the right kernel requires careful tuning.

-Support Vector Machines (SVMs):
-Limitations
-Can be computationally expensive for large datasets and sensitive to the choice of hyperparameters.